Sprouts Farmers Market (NASDAQ:SFM) Updates Q4 2021 Earnings Guidance

 Sprouts Farmers Market (NASDAQ:SFM) updated its fourth quarter 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.260-$0.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.340.
+The company provided EPS guidance of $0.260-$0.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.340.
 The company issued revenue guidance of $1.45 billion-$1.48 billion, compared to the consensus revenue estimate of $1.50 billion.Sprouts Farmers Market also updated its FY 2021 guidance to $2.040-$2.080 EPS.

-SFM has been the subject of a number of recent research reports.
-Gordon Haskett downgraded Sprouts Farmers Market from a hold rating to a reduce rating and set a $20.00 target price for the company. in a research note on Thursday, November 11th.
-Deutsche Bank Aktiengesellschaft cut their target price on Sprouts Farmers Market from $34.00 to $29.00 and set a buy rating for the company in a research note on Friday, August 6th.
-Finally, BMO Capital Markets downgraded Sprouts Farmers Market from a market perform rating to an underperform rating and cut their target price for the stock from $21.00 to $19.00 in a research note on Tuesday, October 5th.
-Three equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and one has issued a buy rating to the company.
-According to data from MarketBeat, the stock has an average rating of Hold and an average price target of $22.80.
+A number of research firms have issued reports on SFM.
+BMO Capital Markets lowered shares of Sprouts Farmers Market from a market perform rating to an underperform rating and reduced their target price for the company from $21.00 to $19.00 in a research note on Tuesday, October 5th.
+Deutsche Bank Aktiengesellschaft reduced their target price on shares of Sprouts Farmers Market from $34.00 to $29.00 and set a buy rating for the company in a research note on Friday, August 6th.
+Finally, Gordon Haskett lowered shares of Sprouts Farmers Market from a hold rating to a reduce rating and set a $20.00 target price for the company. in a research note on Thursday, November 11th.
+Three equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and one has issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company has a consensus rating of Hold and an average price target of $22.80.

 Sprouts Farmers Markets, Inc engages in the operation of healthy grocery stores.
 The firm specializes in fresh, natural and organic products.
 Its products include fresh produce, bulk foods, vitamins and supplements, grocery, meat and seafood, deli, bakery, dairy, frozen foods, body care and natural household items.